 I'm the person behind Pixel & Code — a website design studio that does the kind of work I'd actually want to hire someone for.
 Most of my side projects start the same way: I go looking for an app, hate everything I find, and now I can figure out a way I can build it myself.

-SoulPrint happened because I wanted a birth chart app that didn't look like a fortune cookie exploded on my screen.
+SOULPRINT happened because I was curious if a birth chart app that includes 7 different systems would give me a more wholesome picture.
 PinkFest's custom events calendar happened because WordPress event plugins wanted $200/year for features I could build in a weekend.
 The pattern is pretty consistent.

 I've spent years writing specs and managing developers — so I know exactly how things should work, and exactly how frustrated I get when they don't.
 At some point I stopped writing tickets and started writing the thing myself.
 Turns out if you're stubborn enough, the code eventually cooperates.